updatengine-ng/updatengine-server/README.md

 ## Compatiblity

 The 'force contact' functionality is not compatible with clients version 3.x and below.
+Please install UE-Client from 4.0.0.

-## Install
+## Install latest stable

 See old **[2.1.1 installation documentation](https://updatengine.com/)** for details

 Quickly (for debian/ubuntu with mySQL and self-signed certificate):

 ```
-export UE_VER=4.0.0-RC1
+export UE_VER=master
 export PY_VER=3.7
 export INST_DIR=/var/www/UE-environment